Huy-DNA/shelter/report/chapters/implementation/nginx.typ

-NGINX's configuration in this project is tailored to support the Vault cluster.
+NGINX's configuration in this project is tailored to support the Vault cluster @nginx-load-balancing.
 Here’s how it’s set up:

 === Upstream Block
 The `upstream` directive defines the group of backend Vault servers: